Southwest CEO: No layoffs, furloughs on Oct. 1

 AMERICAN, SOUTHWEST END CORONAVIRUS FACE MASK EXEMPTIONS FOR PASSENGERS OVER AGE 2

 The announcement comes as two of its competitors, American Airlines and United Airlines, both warned earlier this month that their employees could be furloughed on Oct.
-1 as the $25 billion in aid to the airline industry under the $2.2 trillion stimulus package passed in March expires.
-United reported a $1.6 billion loss on Tuesday and said that more than 6,000 employees have voluntarily taken severance packages.
+1. United reported a $1.6 billion loss on Tuesday and said that more than 6,000 employees have voluntarily taken severance packages.

 According to the letter, Southwest has lost almost $1.6 billion year to date as a result of the coronavirus pandemic, 95 percent of which occurred in the second quarter.